pengfei99/DataQualityAndValidation/README.md

 ## 1. Steps in data quality evaluation and data validation

-Quality evaluation is a topic much more complex than the data validation.
+Data Quality evaluation is a topic much more complex than the data validation.
 So we will learn how to do data validation first.

 ### 1.1 Data validation process overview
 I did not find good literatures that define the different steps of how to do the data validation process.
 Below, I just illustrate how I do it in general.

-1. Understand the raw data:
+1. Understand the raw data: collect documentation, metadata, run data profiling tools
-2.
+2. Setup validation rules: Based on your understanding of the data, you can setup validation rules.
+3. Detect anomalies:  Applying validation rules on the data to detect all rows that violate the validation rules.
+4. Correct/Clean data: Imputation, drop rows, change values, etc.
+5. Repeat 3,4 till no anomaly

 #### 1.1.1 Understand your data